cgrimaud/Stardew_Valley_Web_scraper/README.md

 # Stardew Valley Webscraper

 Stardew Valley is an open-ended country-life RPG.
-One part of the game is the option to restore the dilapidated Community Center building by donating specific
+One part of the game is the option to restore the dilapidated Community Center building by donating specific items.

 This program scrapes https://stardewvalleywiki.com/Bundles and allows the user view Community Center Rooms, Bundles in those rooms, and donatable Items inside of those bundles all via the command line.